Holy Priest Healing Easy Mode — The War Within (11.1.0)

 4.

-Stat Choice for Holy Priest
+Stat Priority for Holy Priest in The War Within

 Currently, Intellect is your highest-rated stat, and due to this, you should prioritize item level when comparing gear to wear.
 With two items of the same item level, you will want to prioritize stats as follows for raid content: